agsb/milliForth-RiscV/README.md

 __while 'tick was not in the compiled dictionary__

-Forth standart (now) have postone, instead of compile, and [compile].
+Forth standart (now) have postone instead of compile and [compile].

 Charles Moore, in 1974 [^8] make use of precedence of word and STATE, to control between "always execute" STATE (0),